There is so much more to physical activity than maintaining a healthy body weight. Some of the benefits for kids include:

 2. Improving health and fitness including strong bones and good muscle strength

-3. Enhancing mental and social well-being and just having fun
+3. Enhancing mental and social well-being and overall enjoyment of life

 Australian activity guidelines for children of different ages:

 0-1 year: some physical activity, such as floor play, each day

 1-5 years: at least three hours of activity spread across the day